⚠️ TL;DR - The Key Facts

 The Final Update: TorGuard's Last Messages

-In a final twist, TorGuard sent hostile private messages to critics before blocking them entirely.
+In a final twist, TorGuard actually sent hostile private messages to their critics before blocking them completely.
 These messages included:

 Conclusion: A Trust Catastrophe